Rome Odunze

 In our analysis of 2024 rookie NFL wide receivers, we segmented them out based on their alignment with the identified hard and soft ranges.
 Although we admit if a player falls outside any of our soft ranges we are absolutely not saying he will never be successful.
 Rather, this information can be used to supplement your player evaluations.
 Here are the rookie findings:

-In Soft Range:
+In Optimal Range:

 • Brian Thomas Jr. (9.75”)